 Bond Risks.
-The Fund will be subject to bond and fixed income risks through its investments in U.S. Treasury securities, bond ETFs, or futures contacts.
-Changes in interest rates generally will cause the value of fixed-income and bond instruments held by the Fund (or the underlying ETFs) to vary inversely to such changes.
+The Fund will be subject to bond and fixed income risks.
+Changes in interest rates generally will cause the value of fixedincome and bond instruments held by the Fund (or underlying bond ETFs) to vary inversely to such changes.
 Prices of longer-term fixed-income instruments generally fluctuate more than the prices of shorter-term fixed income instruments as interest rates change.
-Fixed-income instruments that are fixed-rate are generally more susceptible than floating rate loans to price volatility related to changes in interest rates.
+Fixed-income instruments that are fixed-rate are generally more susceptible than floating rate loans to price volatility related to changes in prevailing interest rates.
 The prices of floating rate fixed-income instruments tend to have less fluctuation in response to changes in interest rates, but will have some fluctuation, particularly when the next interest rate adjustment on such security is further away in time or adjustments are limited in amount over time.
-The Fund (or the underlying ETFs) may invest in short-term securities that, when interest rates decline, affect the Funds (or underlying ETF's) yield as these securities mature or are sold and the Fund (or underlying ETF) purchases new short-term securities with lower yields.
+The Fund (or underlying bond ETFs) may invest in short-term securities that, when interest rates decline, affect the Fund (or underlying bond ETFs) yield as these securities mature or are sold and the Fund (or underlying bond ETF) purchases new short-term securities with lower yields.
 An obligor's willingness and ability to pay interest or to repay principal due in a timely manner may be affected by, among other factors, its cash flow.

 Cayman Subsidiary Risk.
-By investing in the Subsidiary, the Return Stacked Bonds & Managed Futures ETF is indirectly exposed to the risks associated with the Subsidiary's investments.
-The futures contracts and other investments held by the Subsidiary are subject to the same economic risks that apply to similar investments if held directly by the Fund.
-There can be no assurance that the investment objectives of the Subsidiary will be achieved.
-The Subsidiary is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
-Changes in the laws of the United States and the Cayman Islands could result in the inability of the Fund and/or the Subsidiary to continue to operate as it does currently and could adversely affect the Fund.
-For example, the Cayman Islands does not currently impose any income, corporate or capital gains tax or withholding tax on the Subsidiary.
-If Cayman Islands law changes such that the Subsidiary must pay Cayman Islands taxes, Fund shareholders would likely suffer decreased investment returns.
+By investing in its respective Subsidiary, each of the Return Stacked[®] Bonds & Futures Yield ETF, Return Stacked[®] Bonds & Managed Futures ETF, Return Stacked[®] U.S. Stocks & Futures Yield ETF, and Return Stacked[®] U.S. Stocks & Managed Futures ETF are indirectly exposed to the risks associated with its Subsidiary's investments.
+The futures contracts and other investments held by each Subsidiary are subject to the same economic risks that apply to similar investments if held directly by the corresponding Fund.
+There can be no assurance that the investment objectives of a Subsidiary will be achieved.
+Each Subsidiary is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
+Changes in the laws of the United States and the Cayman Islands could result in the inability of each Fund and/or its Subsidiary to continue to operate as they do currently and could adversely affect the corresponding Fund.
+For example, the Cayman Islands does not currently impose any income, corporate or capital gains tax or withholding tax on the Subsidiaries.
+If Cayman Islands law changes such that the Subsidiaries must pay Cayman Islands taxes, Fund shareholders would likely suffer decreased investment returns.